Build your Go image

 In a nutshell, a multi-stage build can carry over the artifacts from one build stage into another, and every build stage can be instantiated from a different base image.

-Thus, in the following example, we are going to use a full-scale official Go image to build our application but then we’ll copy the application binary into another image whose base is very lean and does not include the Go toolchain or other optional components.
+Thus, in the following example, you are going to use a full-scale official Go image to build your application.
+Then you'll copy the application binary into another image whose base is very lean and doesn't include the Go toolchain or other optional components.

-The Dockerfile.multistage in the sample application’s repo has the following content:
+The Dockerfile.multistage in the sample application's repository has the following content:

 # syntax=docker/dockerfile:1